flesch/stpwtch/README.md

 // Start the timer.
 clock.start('test');

+// All the timers we've started are exposed via
+// console.log(clock.timers);

 // After a while, check how long it's been. setTimeout(function(){
   console.log('"test" has been running for %d milliseconds', clock.time('test'));